nixu-corp/aet/README.md

 Kimmo Linnavuo, for assisting in researching emulation detection

-Timo Järventausta, for his useful comments about user-friendliness
+Timo Järventausta (@timojarv), for his useful comments about user-friendliness

 Aaro Lehikoinen, for helping with testing and code review